-Center for Disease Control (CDC) continuously tracks infectious disease situations around the world and issues public alerts against travel to particulate location subject to outbreaks of particular infectious disease or in recommendation of specific health precautions to residents and travelers in an impacted region.
+The Center for Disease Control (CDC) continuously tracks infectious disease situations around the world and issues public alerts against travel to particular locations subject to outbreaks of particular infectious diseases or in recommendation of specific health precautions to residents and travelers in an impacted region.

 Additional resources have been collected and are available on Mason’s International Travel Website.
-Additional information regarding the insurance coverage is available on Risk Management’s International Emergency Insurance webpage.
+Information regarding insurance coverage for international travel is available on Risk Management’s International Emergency Insurance webpage.

 - Liability: The Commonwealth’s Risk Management Plan has worldwide application and covers faculty and staff for acts of job-related negligence (including professional malpractice).
 Student employees and students enrolled in internships that require their presence overseas are also covered.
-In the event there is a probability of a liability claim, the Office of Risk Management (6D6) (703-993-2599) should be notified as soon as feasible.
+In the event there is a probability of a liability claim, Operational Risk Management (MSN 6D6) (703-993-2599) should be notified as soon as feasible.

 - Property: All Mason property is insured at replacement value for accidental loss or damage, less a $1,000 deductible that is paid by the department.
 A claim must include documentation that: (1) Proves its original possession by Mason, (2) Proves accidental loss or damage, and (3) Shows the purchase of the replacement item or the restoration of the item to its previous state.
 If the item is upgraded, the difference in cost is born by the department.
 Third party property that is on loan to Mason is also covered by our insurance.

-- Travel Insurance, including emergency services: All persons participating in international educational travel must purchase the University’s international travel insurance coverage for the duration of the travel experience.
-Students will be enrolled in the coverage plan while registering their trip in the Global Education Office’s System.
+- Travel Insurance, including emergency services: All persons participating in international educational have access to the University’s international travel insurance coverage for the duration of the travel experience.
+Students will purchase and be enrolled in the coverage plan upon registering their trip in the Global Education Office’s System.
 Faculty must complete the International Emergency Insurance Registration Form in order to receive an insurance card and policy information.